Blue and White (political party): History

+2020 unity government

-During the April election, Blue and White won 35 seats, tied with Likud, which narrowly topped the popular vote.
+During the April 2019 election, Blue and White won 35 seats, tied with Likud, which narrowly topped the popular vote.
 However, after Likud's leader Benjamin Netanyahu's inability to form a new government, new elections were called for September of the same year.
 Blue and White won the election with 33 seats, one more than Likud, but Israeli President Reuven Rivlin first gave Netanyahu the chance to form the new government.
 Netanyahu was unable to form a government and President Rivlin gave the mandate to lead the process to Gantz, who was also unable to secure a coalition.
 Therefore, new elections were called for March 2020, in which Likud won three more seats than Blue and White.

-Gantz was elected the Speaker of the Knesset in March 2020 as part of an anticipated unity government with Likud, which led to Blue and White splitting, with Gantz's party retaining the name, as well as Yesh Atid and Telem leaving the party.
+Gantz was elected the Speaker of the Knesset in March 2020 as part of an anticipated unity government with Likud.
+This led to divisions within the Blue and White alliance as some refused to cooperate with Netanyahu, and the alliance soon dissolved.
+Gantz also renamed his party from "Israel Resilience" to "Blue and White" to retain the name.

-After weeks of party negotiations, already in the midst of the COVID-19 pandemic, Gantz and Netanyahu agreed to form an "emergency coalition" in which Netanyahu would remain as prime minister for 18 months, and Gantz would later assume the position for at least 18 months.

-Although the new government was sworn in in May, the Knesset was again dissolved at the end of the year, resulting in the need for new elections for 2021.
-Blue and White won eight seats in the Knesset, losing half of the seats that it held.

-The symbol of National Unity (political alliance).

-With the call for new elections for 2022, Gantz led a new political alliance called National Unity with the more right-wing New Hope party, as well as independents Gadi Eisenkot and Matan Kahana, winning 12 seats in the Knesset.
-On 28 August 2023 the party changed its name from "Israel Resilience" to "Blue and White Israel Resilience".
-The group was part of the opposition until the outbreak of Gaza war, in which National Unity joined the Israeli war cabinet and the thirty-seventh government of Israel.

-His party withdrew from the government in June 2024, losing its ability to "moderate policy".

-The party changed the name of its Knesset faction to Blue and White-National Unity on 7 July 2025.
+In the midst of the COVID-19 pandemic, Gantz and Netanyahu conducted negotiations for a unity government to address the public health crisis.
+On 20 April, the two leaders reached an agreement on a coalition, where Netanyahu would serve as prime minister for 18 months until October 2021, and Gantz would become prime minister for 18 months afterwards.
+Regarding ministerial roles, Blue and White received an equal number of ministers as parties the national camp.
+Blue and White received the Justice, Economy, Labor and Welfare, Communications, Agriculture, Culture and Sports, Absorption, Tourism, Minorities, Diaspora, Science and Space, Strategic Affairs, and Social Affairs ministries.
+The positions of foreign minister, energy minister and environmental protection minister will rotate upon the change of prime minister.
+The terms of the agreement also provide that Gantz serve as defense minister when the new government is sworn in.

+On 30 April, the bill approving the new coalition government was given its first approval in Knesset.
+On 6 May, the coalition agreement was approved by the Israeli Supreme Court.
+The same day, both Blue and White and Likud issued a joint statement claiming that the new unity government would be sworn in the following week.
+On 7 May, the bill approving the new government became law after it was given its final approval in Knesset.
+The new 35th government, consisting of many Blue and White and Likud coalition members, was sworn in on 17 May 2020.

+In December 2020, a budget dispute in the government ultimately led to the dissolution of the Knesset and a new legislative election.